openstack/ironic/doc/source/admin/cleaning.rst

 Runbooks must be created and associated with nodes beforehand.
 Only runbooks that match the node's traits can be used for cleaning that node.
+For more information on the runbook API usage, see :ref:`runbooks`.

 Cleaning Network
 ================